 4. Selector Node: Executes its child nodes from left to right until one of them succeeds.
 If a child fails, it moves on to the next one.

-5. Task Nodes: These nodes represent the atomic actions or behaviors that an agent can perform.
+5. Task Nodes: These nodes represent the actions or behaviors that an agent can perform.
 They are the leaves of the tree and perform specific actions or tasks.

-each level has a number of stages, the stages informs what enemies, gimmicks and items can appear.
+Each level has a number of stages, the stages informs what enemies, gimmicks and items can appear.
 The chance of a certain object to spawn is based on the quantity of that object in a list.